“Las Amarillas” (1988) – Los Lobos

 After the opening rap, though, this song has the power to sink deep into your psyche and do actual healing duties.
 The main gist is that, in spite of “big questions,” you will inevitably, whenever [choose a doomsday scenario] happens, be all right.
 You can play ethical ping pong with this – are you receiving this message from a standpoint of privilege, or are they delivering it from one?
 Do they minimize the potential for misery from any given doomsday scenario?
 Perhaps, but the healthiest philosophical or religious outlooks will assure that, regardless of what may happen, you will be all right.

 “Conspiracy (You’ll Be All Right),” with an emphasis on the “big questions” section, served as the opening theme for Rich Hall’s Onion World, a talk show that ran on the Comedy Channel from 1990-91.
-The E.P. that it appeared on was billed weirdly to the Jazz Butcher v.
+The E.P. it appeared on was billed weirdly to the Jazz Butcher v.
 Max Eider, alluding to an apparent rivalry between band leader Pat Fish and band member Eider, who would depart after the two came to blows at the end of 1986.
 But it was all right – they later reunited.
 After this release, the band would sometimes bill itself as the Jazz Butcher Conspiracy.

 “Blaze of Glory” (1989) – Joe Jackson